For Sandra Easter, author of Jung and the…

 Added by Barry Spector on September 27, 2016 at 3:33pm —

 In Texas, where I grew up, we had an expression—“all hat and no cattle”—that summed up a certain kind person.
 The expression came from seeing people wearing fancy western outfits who had no idea the hard work or long hours required to run, or work in, a cattle ranch.
-And, they would not have… Continue
+And, they would not have been able to rope a steer to save their lives.
+This expression could… Continue

 Added by Carol S. Pearson on September 26, 2016 at 8:05pm —